Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/code/README.md

 ## Content Explanation:

 In this folder, the files contain functions that we use in the LMS coreset implementation.
-These files contain data importing, cleaning, standardizing, and splitting.
-The code also includes functions to fit and test the LMS solvers.
+These files contain data importing, cleaning, and standardizing.
+The code also includes functions to implement the algorithm and fit the LMS solvers.

 ## How to Navigate Folder: